creativebusinez/next-template-generator/README.md

 To implement MCP with your generated project:

-1. 🖥️ **Create an MCP Server**: Build a simple Express or Node.js server that implements the MCP protocol.
+1. 🖥️ **Choose or Create an MCP Server**:
+   - Browse available servers at [awesome-mcp-servers](https://github.com/appcypher/awesome-mcp-servers)
+   - Or build your own using Node.js/Express, Python, or any language with WebSocket support

-2. 🛠️ **Define Custom Tools**: Create tool definitions that describe what capabilities you want to expose to Cursor.
+2. 🛠️ **Define Custom Tools**:
+   - Create tool definitions in JSON schema format
+   - Specify required parameters and return types
+   - Document tool capabilities and limitations

-3. ⚙️ **Handle Tool Requests**: Implement the logic for your tools to fetch data, process information, or interact with external systems.
+3. ⚙️ **Handle Tool Requests**:
+   - Implement WebSocket handlers for tool invocations
+   - Add authentication and rate limiting
+   - Handle errors and provide meaningful responses

-4. 🔗 **Connect to Cursor**: Configure Cursor to connect to your MCP server through the settings interface.
+4. 🔗 **Connect to Cursor**:
+   - Configure Cursor to connect to your MCP server
+   - Set up authentication if required
+   - Test tool availability and functionality

+5. 📚 **Documentation**:
+   - Document your tools and their usage
+   - Provide examples and common use cases
+   - Consider contributing to awesome-mcp-servers

 ### 🌟 Real-World Examples